KC STEM Alliance engages in targeted grant making to support STEM education in the Kansas City region on a limited basis, as funds allow.

 With support from its generous funders, KC STEM Alliance awards cash grants to support and increase student participation in robotics programs.
 Applications for the 2017-18 school year are open through Oct.
 16, 2017.

-Eligible recipients included K-12 public or private schools and non-profit community organizations that serve low-income students and/or traditionally underserved communities.
+Eligible recipients include K-12 public or private schools and non-profit community organizations that serve low-income students and/or traditionally underserved communities.
 In addition, limited funding is available for rookie and young teams, those new to fundraising and those doing exceptional STEM outreach.
 For the purpose of this grant, low-income schools are defined as schools serving a population with at least 21 percent of students eligible for free or reduced lunch, with awards based on a sliding scale.
 Underserved populations include females, minorities and students with disabilities.
 Funds for this initiative originate from the generosity of multiple local donors and funders to the KC STEM Alliance.

 The number of grants awarded will depend on the number and type of applications received.